zephyrproject-rtos/trusted-firmware-m/docs/platform/arm/rss/rss_provisioning.rst

 once, and then to save the state of the OTP in SE LCS and then preload that on subsequent boots.

-RSS provisioning GPIO signalling
+RSE provisioning GPIO signalling
 --------------------------------
-The state of the RSS ROM boot/provisioning flow is signalled outside of the RSS subsystem via the GPIOs as part of the Persistent State Interface (PSI).
+The state of the RSE ROM boot/provisioning flow is signalled outside of the RSE subsystem via the GPIOs as part of the Persistent State Interface (PSI).
 The PSI signals the lifecycle state as a hardware signal, but additionally the software can signal over the PSI by setting the ``rss_sysctrl`` register.